 Chichester Dam

 Constructed between 1915 and 1926, Chichester Dam was the first dedicated drinking water storage system to the Lower Hunter, and to this day is considered one of the most pristine catchments in Australia.

-Located at the top of the Williams River catchment, it contributes around 35 per cent of the Lower Hunter’s potable water supply.
+Located at the top of the Williams River catchment, it contributes around 35 per cent of the Lower Hunter’s drinking water supply.

+Chichester Dam